nebblu/ML_unige/README.md

 ## Material :

-The material in the repo has been developed by the contributors with the exception of the Python_tutorials/NN_from_scratch notebooks, which have been adapted from Andrew Ng's Deep Learning Coursera course.
+The material in the repo has been developed by the contributors with the exception of the Python_tutorials/NN_from_scratch notebooks.

 ### Basic setup for Apple/Mac computer with conda